JiangYingEr/LoopGen/Experiment/DistributionFitting/Readme.md

 ### Explanation

-This directory corresponds to the results in Section 4.4
+This directory corresponds to the results in Section 4.4 (Table 2: Distribution Fitting Results)

 ### How to run